Pronouns And Privilege: What We Really Communicate To Marginalized People

 Some people may not understand what they’re actually communicating when they refuse to use someone’s preferred and correct gender pronouns.
 When a person says, “I’ll totally support you, but the new pronouns are just too hard for me to use,” what they’re actually communicating is “I support you, but I don’t want to talk about you.
 At all.
 Ever.”
-When they say the pronoun thing is “too hard,” what they’re communicating is, “I really don’t want to put in the effort.”
-Which is a BS excuse, because people are quite capable of learning new words, languages, and speech patterns all the time.
+When someone changes pronouns, it is a difficult change.
+Mistakes will happen, and fortunately, many trans people are gracious with this.
+But at some point, when they continuously mess up and say they just “keep forgetting,” or the pronoun thing is “just too hard,” what they’re actually communicating is, “I really don’t want to put in the effort.”
+Which is a BS excuse, because people are quite capable of learning new words, nicknames, languages, and speech patterns all the time.
 Does it take extra time and effort to make that change?
 Yes.
 But you actually need to put in that extra time and effort.
-If you don’t, you’re saying that you don’t respect that person enough to use basic words that authentically describe them.
+When you don’t, you’re saying that you don’t respect that person enough to use basic words that authentically describe them.

 When someone tells you which pronouns to use, whether that is he, she, they, ze, hir, “no pronouns just (insert name here),” or anything else, they are politely asking for your respect.
 If you choose not to use the correct pronouns, you’re communicating a host of negative things, possibly unintentionally, but hurtful and damaging regardless.
+This can be torturous for trans people, who, in defending themselves, often have to “come out” over and over again, day after day.
 When you refuse to use someone’s preferred, correct gender pronouns, you’re communicating all of these (and more):

 - I know you better than you know yourself.